-- They give you hope even in your deepest times of need.
+- They give you hope, even in your deepest times of need.

 - They spur you on to keep coping and looking for pain relief even after you're exhausted and want to give up.

 - They help you with daily living problems.
-Should I get a shower seat?
+Should you get a shower seat?
 How do you arrange the pillows at night to get back support?
 What are recipes that are easy to prepare and nutritious?

-- And sometimes best of all, you get the satisfaction of helping others.
+- And sometimes, best of all, you get the satisfaction of helping others.
 You can reach out to others when they post questions, need an emotional lift, or just need to talk.

 A good pain management program and other approaches can hopefully help you from a medical perspective.

-- See Pain Management Programs for chronic back pain.
+- See Pain Management Programs for chronic back pain

 And if you're really depressed, take care to get help from a professional right away.

-And by all means don't forget to take good care of your emotional, spiritual, and psychological health too by finding a good support group.
+And by all means, don't forget to take good care of your emotional, spiritual, and psychological health too by finding a good support group.

-You may have to visit a number of discussion boards and chat rooms to find one that suits you best, but I guarantee you it will be well worth it.
+You may have to visit a number of discussion boards and chat rooms to find one that suits you best, but it will be well worth it.
 If you prefer to meet in person, contact your local hospital or your pain management physician and they should be able to give you a list of local chronic pain support groups in your area.